Sciatica at a glance

 Symptoms of sciatica

 Sciatica typically causes pain in the lower back or buttocks that continues down the leg and often to the foot.
 Pain may also be accompanied by weakness, tingling or numbness in the leg.
+Pain severeness can vary widely, from a mild ache to sharp or excruciating pain.

 Symptoms vary, depending on which of the sciatic nerve roots are compressed.
 Sitting or standing for a long time can worsen the symptoms, as can bending the spine in certain ways.